Syllabus for Master Programme in Industrial Management and Innovation

 General description of the Master programmes in technology

-The Master programmes in technology at Uppsala University are coherent two-year programmes with the possibility to graduate with a degree of Master of Science (60 credits) after one year.
+The Master programmes in technology at Uppsala University are coherent two-year programmes with the possibility to graduate with a degree of Master of Science (60 credits) when the requirements for this degree are met.
 The programmes contain recommended courses of study to assure the quality of the degree, presenting students with a choice of courses closely aligned with the learning objectives of the Higher Education Ordinance.
 There are also designated elective courses with opportunities for specialisation through successive selections of courses.
 The programme ends with a degree project.

 Each academic year is divided into four study periods, two during the autumn semester and two during the spring semester.